aitorpitarchfontcuberta/ACOUSTIC-DESIGN-OF-A-THEATER-ROOM-AND-CINEMA-ADAPTATION/README.md

 If the repository includes exported impulse responses or measurement data, those files can be used in audio analysis software (e.g., MATLAB, Python with scipy/numpy, Room EQ Wizard) to reproduce derived metrics and plots.

-## Repository structure (example)

-- ease project/
-  - ease projects/          — EASE project files
-  - files/                  — exported results, measurement files, images
-- Project_Report.pdf        — final report with methods, results and conclusions
-- README.md                 — this file

-(Actual filenames and structure may vary; use `ls`/your file browser to inspect the exact filenames.)

-## Reproducing results

-To reproduce simulations and figures you will typically need:
-- EASE (same or compatible version used to build the projects),
-- The project files in `ease project/ease projects/`,
-- Any exported measurement or configuration files in `ease project/files/`.

-Recommended steps:
-1. Open the EASE project(s).
-2. Verify material and source settings match those documented in the Project_Report.pdf.
-3. Run the same simulation scenarios (seating layouts, loudspeaker/sound source configurations).
-4. Export objective acoustical metrics and compare with values reported in the PDF.

-If you need scripts to parse exported data (CSV/TXT) into plots or compute acoustic metrics, consider using Python (numpy/scipy/matplotlib) or MATLAB.
-These scripts are not included by default unless present in the `files/` folder.

 ## Key findings (summary)

 A short, high-level summary of conclusions is provided here for convenience.
 For complete discussion and numeric results, refer to the Project_Report.pdf.